A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 ah

-Examples: "I geh two ah dem" = "I have two of them."
-"Meson, Ah bet cho I pass you a backhand!"
+Example: "I geh two ah dem" = "I have two of them."

 Alternative spellings: uh